ENTRIES FOR THE 2022 AWARDS ARE NOW CLOSED

 To register your organisation must be based in the UK, with the exception of entries for Best International project.

-If entering more than one category the entry should be tailored to match the relevant category’s criteria.
+Each project may be entered into no more than three categories (if entering more than one category the entry should be tailored to match the relevant category’s criteria).

-General criteria for Categories 1-14
+General Criteria for Categories 1-12

+Judges will assess all entries against the following criteria, so they should clearly outline in their submission how each criterion has been considered and demonstrated.
 The Award will go to the entry that in the view of the judges best demonstrates:

-Notable innovation or exemplary best practice
+Notable innovation or exemplary best practice.

-Compliance with legislation, codes and guidance and adherence to diversity practice
+Compliance with legislation, codes and guidance and adherence to diversity practice.

-Effective public/stakeholder engagement
+Effective public/stakeholder engagement.

 1. Best Project Preparatory Work